Applying to HSUApply Online

 A small percentage of the freshman class may be admitted based on eligibility index and additional characteristics including first generation college status, socioeconomic factors, skills or talents that align with or contribute to special university programs, and evidence of overcoming educational obstacles.

 All freshman applicants must complete the required subject matter requirements with grades of C or better by the date of high school graduation.
 Course requirements may not be completed during the summer after high school graduation.

-- Fall 2017 admissions criteria will use a minimum GPA of 3.1 for Biology, Botany, and Zoology and 3.2 for Wildlife.
+- Fall 2017 admissions criteria will use a minimum GPA of 3.0 for Environmental Science and Management 3.1 for Biology, Botany, Zoology and Wildlife.
 Applicants must also continue to meet all subject requirements.

 - High school GPA is calculated using only a - g courses, and is weighted for Honors, AP, and/or IB